 Or: Blessed are You O Lord our God, King of the universe, who has sanctified us with Your commandments and commanded us concerning forbidden relations.
 You have prohibited us from having sexual relations with those to whom we are merely engaged, but permitted us to enjoy sex with those to whom we are legally married.
 Blessed are You O Lord, who sanctifies Your people through legal and holy marriage.

-In ancient days among the Jewish people, there were two separate ceremonies related to marriage: the engagement ceremony, that was sealed with a cup of wine.
-Then some time later the actual marriage ceremony took place, and was also sealed with a cup of wine.
+In ancient days among the Jewish people, there were two separate ceremonies related to marriage: the engagement ceremony, which was sealed with a cup of wine.
+Then some time later the marriage ceremony took place, which was also sealed with a cup of wine.
 Nowadays a Jewish wedding has the engagement and marriage ceremonies combined together, which is why we drink two cups of wine.